-(a) who, under an Act or a lease registered under the Land Title Act 1994, has a right to occupy the place, other than under a mining interest, petroleum tenure, licence, GHG authority or geothermal tenure; or to whom an owner of the place or another occupier (b) under paragraph (a) has given the right to occupy the place.
+(a) who, under an Act or a lease registered under the Land Title Act 1994, has a right to occupy the place, other than under a mining interest, petroleum tenure, licence, GHG authority or geothermal tenure; or official means the Minister, the chief executive, the commissioner, an inspector or an authorised officer.

+(b) to whom an owner of the place or another occupier under paragraph (a) has given the right to occupy the place.